sd_question(

 Welcome, Dave!

-Every question has an id
+Every question has it’s own id

-(e.g. if the question id
+For example, if the question id

-was name
+was "name"

-, then the value would be stored as name_value
+, then the value would be stored as "name_value"

-).
+.
 In the sd_output()

 to the id